nabilelbajdi/pathfinder-game/README.md

-# Python Text Adventure Game
+# Pathfinder: A Python CLI Text Adventure Game
-This is a Python CLI game application, where players get promts to choose from to progress in a journey.
+This is a Python CLI game application, where players are introduced to a story that they can shape based on their choices.

 ## Table of Contents
 - [Installation](#installation)